aras-p/playdate-dither3d/readme.md

 Everything I wrote myself is Unlicense / Public Domain.
 However some 3rd party libraries are used too:
 - No direct code used, but the whole [**Dither3D technique**](https://github.com/runevision/Dither3D) is MPL-2.0 license.
+- Parts are based on Playdate SDK examples.
+Created by Dave Hayden on 10/20/15, Copyright © 2015 Panic, Inc.
 - (only on PC): [**Sokol**](https://github.com/floooh/sokol): sokol_app, sokol_gfx, sokol_time. zlib/libpng license.